Learn how to get a referral for children or consultation for adults with UTSW's psychiatry team.

 Autism is a developmental disorder that causes challenges with communication and social skills.
 It can range from mild to severe, but in all cases, early recognition and intervention can make a critical difference in a child’s development and quality of life.

-The Center for Autism and Developmental Disabilities (CADD) is a joint program between UT Southwestern and Children’s Medical Center, with additional collaboration from the Callier Center for Communication Disorders.
-CADD combines all health professionals who evaluate and treat autism and other developmental disabilities into one clinical service, forming a single portal of entry for community providers and families.
+The Center for Autism Care is a joint program between UT Southwestern and Children’s Medical Center.
+Our clinical service brings together health professionals at both medical centers who evaluate and treat autism and other developmental disabilities.
 Providers work alongside leading scientists, using innovative approaches for understanding and treating neurodevelopmental disorders.

 The Center delivers state-of-the-art medical care for autism and all other neurodevelopmental disabilities.
 This includes initial diagnostic evaluations and treatment planning, behavioral intervention for recently diagnosed children, treatment services by neurology providers, and psychiatric consultation for children and adolescents.